peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

 /opt/netbox/netbox/manage.py migrate
 ```

-### Running the Django database migration procedure
+### Restarting NetBox
-Restart the WSGI service to load the new plugin:
+Restart the WSGI service and the request queue worker to load the new plugin:
 ```
-systemctl restart netbox
+systemctl restart netbox netbox-rq
 ```

 Now NetBox DNS should show up under "Plugins" at the bottom of the left-hand side of the NetBox web GUI.